anoma/namada-docs/docs/src/wallet/fees.md

   --target validator-1 \
   --token NAM \
   --amount 10 \
-  --signer my-key
+  --signer keysha
 ```

-the account associated with `my-key` will be required to pay the fee.
-This means that even though `my-new-account` may have a positive NAM balance, `my-key` will need to have the associated NAM in order to pay the transaction fee.
+the account associated with key `keysha` will be required to pay the fee.
+This means that even though the account `accountant` may have a positive NAM balance, `keysha` will need to have the associated NAM in order to pay the transaction fee.

 For testnet purposes, we recommend [using the faucet](../introduction/testnets/pow.md) to source NAM for transaction fees.